KGHALAMB/AirStage/v1_manual_test_results.md

    1.2 Create Booking (Performer-side) - /book/create/request_venue/{performer_id} (POST)

-   Creates a booking for a performer when they want a venue to perform at.
+   Creates a booking for a performer when they are going to perform at a venue.

         Request:
         {
-            "venue_id": "integer",
+            "venue_id": "integer"
-            "time_start": "timestamp", /* With timezone */
-            "time_end": "timestamp" /* With timezone */
         }

         Returns: